gushenweiz/scCAEs/README.md

 python scCAEs.py --data_type 10X
 ```

-Then you will get the cluster result of “PBMC”dataset using scCAEs method .
+Then you will get the cluster result of "PBMC" dataset using scCAEs method.
 The values of NMI, ARI and Accuracy are 0.8110, 0.8246 and 0.8763, respectively.

-### Other Dateset
+### Other Datesets

 If you want to run other 10X type datasets, you can put your 10X type dataset files and cell label file into "/datasets/10X".
 In other words. "/Datasets/10X" should contain three 10X type files "barcodes.tsv", "genes.tsv", "matrix.mtx" and a cell label file "label.csv".